-With an equator diameter of around 143,000 kilometers, Jupiter is the largest planet in the solar system and has 300 times the mass of the Earth.
+With an equator diameter of around 143,000 kilometers (89,000 miles), Jupiter is the largest planet in the solar system and has 300 times the mass of the Earth.
 The formation mechanism of giant planets like Jupiter has been a hotly debated topic for several decades.
 Now, astrophysicists of the Swiss National Centre of Competence in Research (NCCR) PlanetS of the Universities of Bern and Zürich and ETH Zürich have joined forces to explain previous puzzles about how Jupiter was formed and new measurements.
-The research results were published in the magazine Nature Astronomy.
+The research results were published in the journal Nature Astronomy.

 “During the first stage the pebbles brought the mass,” Yann Alibert explains: “In the second phase, the planetesimals also added a bit of mass, but what is more important, they brought energy.”
 After three million years, Jupiter had grown to a body of 50 Earth masses.
 Then, the third formation phase started dominated by gas runaway accretion leading to today’s gas giant with more than 300 Earth masses.

 The new model for Jupiter’s birth matches the meteorite data that were presented at a conference in the US last year.
 At first, Julia Venturini and Yann Alibert were puzzled when they listened to the results.
 Measurements of the composition of meteorites showed that in the primordial times of the solar system the solar nebula was divided into two regions during two million years.
 It could therefore be concluded that Jupiter acted as a kind of a barrier when it grew from 20 to 50 Earth masses.

 During this period, the forming planet must have perturbed the dust disk, creating an over-density that trapped the pebbles outside of its orbit.
 Therefore, material from outward regions could not mix with material of the inner ones until the planet reached enough mass to perturb and scatter rocks inwards.